neilotoole/lg/README.md

 // c.Close is executed and if Close's error is non-nil,
 // that error is logged at WARN level.
 //
-// WarnIfCloseError is preferred to WarnIfFnError when c may be nil.
+// WarnIfCloseError is preferred to WarnIfFuncError when c may be nil.
 //
 //  var c io.Closer = nil
 //  log.WarnIfCloseError(c)    // ok
-//  log.WarnIfFnError(c.Close) // panic
+//  log.WarnIfFuncError(c.Close) // panic
 WarnIfCloseError(c io.Closer)
 ```